Nearshoring Garment Production: Europe & North Africa Guide [2026]

 Which nearshore destination offers the fastest lead times for UK brands?

-Portugal offers the fastest full cycle lead times among the four nearshore hubs — typically 9–16 weeks from order placement to UK warehouse receipt.
+Portugal offers the fastest full cycle lead times among the four nearshore hubs, typically 9–16 weeks from order placement to UK warehouse receipt.
 Turkey follows at 11–18 weeks.
-Both are significantly faster than Bangladesh (16–24 weeks) but do not match UK domestic production (5–9 weeks).
+Both are significantly faster than Bangladesh (16–24 weeks) but don’t match UK domestic production (5–9 weeks).

 Are nearshore factories certified to sustainability standards?

 It varies significantly by hub and factory tier.
-Turkey has over 1,700 GOTS-certified facilities — the third highest globally.
+Turkey has one of the largest numbers of GOTS-certified facilities globally.
 Portugal has strong OEKO-TEX and EU Ecolabel coverage at Tier 1 factories.
 Morocco and Tunisia have fewer certified facilities and more variable coverage below Tier 1.
-Always verify directly through the certification body’s public database — never rely on factory self-reporting.
+Always verify directly through the certification body’s public database, never rely on factory self-reporting.

 Is nearshoring right for a small UK brand with under 200 units per style?

 Generally not, for UK-only brands.
-At under 200 units per style, UK domestic production offers faster lead times, no import duty, no customs overhead, and direct oversight.
-The nearshore cost saving does not compensate for the duty, freight, and customs costs on small runs.
-Nearshoring makes more commercial sense at 200–600 units per style, or for brands with EU distribution ambitions where the EU-origin credential adds value.
+At under 200 units per style, UK domestic production offers faster lead times, no customs documentation burden, and direct oversight.
+Even with 0% duty achievable on qualifying nearshore goods, the per-shipment customs broker overhead and longer lead time still make UK domestic the simpler option at this volume.
+Nearshoring makes more commercial sense at 200–600 units per style, or for brands with EU distribution ambitions where the EU-origin credential adds value beyond the UK duty question.

 The Nearshore Decision Is About Your Distribution, Not Just Your Distance

 Nearshoring works.
-But it works for a specific brand profile — mid-volume, EU-distribution-aware, with a product category that matches a hub’s genuine manufacturing strengths.
+But it works for a specific brand profile, mid-volume, EU-distribution-aware, with a product category that matches a hub’s genuine manufacturing strengths, and with a supply chain you’ve actually checked against rules of origin rather than assumed.

-For UK-only brands at low volumes, UK domestic production frequently beats every nearshore option on total landed cost and operational simplicity.
+For UK-only brands at low volumes, UK domestic production frequently beats every nearshore option on operational simplicity, even where the duty outcome is favourable.
 For brands with volume, EU ambitions, and the right product category, nearshoring can deliver real commercial value.

 Click to rate this post!